Nathaniel Bacon (Virginia colonist): Bacon's Rebellion

 On July 30, 1676, Bacon and his makeshift army issued a Declaration of the People, which criticized Berkeley's administration, accusing him of levying unfair taxes, appointing friends to high positions, and failing to protect outlying farmers from Indian attack.
 They also issued a 'Manifesto' urging the "extirpation" of all Indians, asserting that they did not deserve legal protections because they "have bin for these Many years enemies to the King and Country, Robbers and Thieves and Invaders of his Majesty's Right and our Interest and Estate".
 Months of conflict ensued, including a naval attempt across the Potomac and in Chesapeake Bay by Bacon's allies to capture Berkeley at Accomac.
 Bacon himself focused on the Pamunkey in Dragon Swamp; his forces seized 3 horse-loads of goods, enslaved 45 Indians and killed many more, prompting the queen Cockacoeske (who narrowly escaped with her son) to throw herself on the mercy of the Governor's Council.
 Berkeley raised his own army of mercenaries on the Eastern Shore, and also captured Bacon's naval allies and executed the two leaders.
 Bacon's forces then turned against the colony's capital, burning Jamestown to the ground on September 19, 1676.

 Before a Royal Navy squadron could arrive, Bacon died of dysentery on October 26, 1676.
 Although John Ingram took control of the rebel forces, the rebellion soon collapsed.
 Governor Berkeley returned to power, seizing the property of several rebels and ultimately hanging twenty-three men, many without trial.
-After an investigative committee returned its report to King Charles II, criticizing both Berkeley and Bacon for their conduct toward friendly tribes, Berkeley was relieved of the governorship, returned to England to protest, and died shortly thereafter.
+After an investigative committee returned its report to King Charles II, which criticized both Berkeley and Bacon for their conduct toward friendly tribes, Berkeley was relieved of the governorship, returned to England to protest, and died shortly thereafter.
 Charles II later supposedly commented, "That old fool has put to death more people in that naked country than I did here for the murder of my father."
 This may be a colonial myth, arising about 30 years later.